jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT_JBOSS_EAP7.md

         $ oc login 10.1.2.2:8443 -u openshift-dev -p devel

-### <a name="create_your_project_and_install_required_images"></a>Create Your Project and Install the Required Images
+### <a name="create_your_project"></a>Create Your OpenShift Project

-1. Create a new OpenShift [project](https://docs.openshift.com/enterprise/latest/architecture/core_concepts/projects_and_users.html#projects) project named `quickstart-project`.
+Create a new OpenShift [project](https://docs.openshift.com/enterprise/latest/architecture/core_concepts/projects_and_users.html#projects) project named `quickstart-project`.

       $ oc new-project quickstart-project

 _NOTE: You can review the existing projects using the following command._

       $ oc get project

+### <a name="install_the_required_images"></a>Install the Required Images

-2. If you are using a local OpenShift instance, you must install the JBoss EAP xPaaS image, the PostgreSQL image, and the `eap70-postgresql-s2i` template.
-If you are using OpenShift Public, skip to the next step.
+If you are using a local OpenShift instance, you must install the JBoss EAP xPaaS image, the PostgreSQL image.
+If you are using OpenShift Public, you can skip this section.

-    a.
-Install the JBoss EAP xPaaS image by copying and pasting the following text into a terminal.
+1. Install the JBoss EAP xPaaS image by copying and pasting the following text into a terminal.

         cat <<EOF | oc create -n quickstart-project -f -
         ---